Title: Adjunct Instructor, Percussion

 - Bachelor of Music Education, Slippery Rock University

-Corey earned an undergraduate degree in music education from Slippery Rock University, a Master in Music from Indiana University, and is currently finishing his DMA at the University of North Texas.
+Corey earned an undergraduate degree in music education from Slippery Rock University, a Master in Music from Indiana University, and a DMA from the University of North Texas.
 His primary teachers have included Mark Ford, Christopher Deane, Paul Rennick, Ed Soph, Ed Smith, Stockton Helbing, Jose Aponte, Poovalur Sriji, John Tafoya, Kevin Bobo, Michael Spiro, and Dr. David Glover.
-In addition to his position at UT Tyler, Corey serves at the Adjunct Instructor of Percussion at Texas Woman’s University and as a private lesson instructor at Argyle ISD and Coppell ISD.
-He currently endorses Innovative Percussion and his music is published through Innovative Percussion Publications.
-Corey resides in Denton, TX with his wife Amy and their two cats, Beesly and Halpert.
+He currently endorses Innovative Percussion and Marimba One and his music is published through Musicon Publications and Innovative Percussion Publications.
+Corey currently resides in Denton, TX with his wife Amy and their two cats, Beesly and Halpert.